cnsgcu/JPM/README.md

 # JPM

-An attempt to emulate pattern matching commonly found in functional programmings using Java 8
+An attempt to emulate pattern matching commonly found in functional programming languages using Java 8

 # Purpose